firebase/genkit/README.md

 ![Firebase Genkit logo](docs/resources/genkit-logo-dark.png#gh-dark-mode-only 'Firebase Genkit')
 ![Firebase Genkit logo](docs/resources/genkit-logo.png#gh-light-mode-only 'Firebase Genkit')

 Firebase Genkit is a framework for TypeScript and Go, designed to help you build and iterate on AI-powered applications and features.
+It provides open source libraries and integrated tooling to support your AI app development.

 ## Who is Genkit for?